 The Association is committed to ensure that our properties are well maintained in order to protect the substantial investment that has been committed to provide good quality homes at affordable rents.
 We will strive to do this by delivering a professional, responsive and cost effective maintenance service and we will carry out planned renewals and cyclical maintenance in accordance with timescales set out in our life cycle costing programmes.
 We will also carry out stock condition surveys every 3 years in order that we have comprehensive and up to date information on our stock.
-This will enable us to constantly review and update our planned maintenance programme and ensure that we set aside sufficient funds to meet our longer term maintenance requirements.
+This will enable us to constantly review and update our planned maintenance programme and ensure that we set aside sufficient funds to meet our long term maintenance requirements.

-where we were unable to complete adaptation referrals after the budget had been spent.
+We receive an annual budget from Glasgow City Council to carry out medical adaptations to existing properties.
+As demand for this type of work often exceeds our budget we were left in a position where we were unable to complete adaptation referrals after the budget had been spent.
 We will now strive to ensure that all requests are completed in the year they are received and will look to fund such requests from our maintenance budget.